Skparab1/wordle/README.md

 - Colored frames
 - optimized refresh
 - word bank of 600 words
-  - needs to be bigger but ok for
+  - needs to be bigger but ok for now
+  - could be used to catch invalid words but too small for that right now

 ## Need to do
 - save word